scarv/scarv-cpu/docs/leakage-fence.md

 The leakage barrier functionality consists of two instructions:

-- `xc.lkgconf` - Writes a configuration register (`lkgcfg`) with a single source register word.
+- `xc.lkgconf` - Writes a CSR (`lkgcfg`) with a single source register word.

+  - The CSR address is `0x801`: User level, readable/writable.

-- `xc.lkgfence` - Clears / resets the micro-architectural state as
+- `xc.lkgfence` - Flushes the micro-architectural state as
   specified in the `lkgcfg` register.

-**Note:** Hereafter, the stating that a register is "cleared" should be read as meaning either "set to zero" or "randomised".
+**Note:** Hereafter, the stating that a register is "flushed" should be read as meaning either "set to zero" or "randomised".

 The exact set of micro-architectural state controllable via the